The relationship between a grandparent and a grandchild can be a special and meaningful one for both parties.

 Following amendments that came into force in March 2021, the Divorce Act now also provides the possibility for “a person other than a spouse” – which includes grandparents – to apply for a contact order (s.
 16.5(1)).

 As is the case under the Family Law Act, a non-spouse applying under the Divorce Act must first obtain leave of the court to bring an application for contact.
 However, the Divorce Act provides no exemptions to this requirement.
 Consequently, in some cases, it may be advantageous for grandparents to bring their application under the Family Law Act rather than the Divorce Act if they are able to benefit from the exemptions provided by the provincial statute.
+This distinction is particularly important when considering the “child of the marriage definition” under the Divorce Act, as it establishes the scope of who may be considered for purposes of contact applications.
+Grandparents may find it less procedurally burdensome to proceed under the Family Law Act, especially if they can circumvent the leave requirement through exemptions available in the provincial legislation.
+Therefore, understanding and evaluating the legal avenues provided by each act is a crucial step for non-spouse applicants seeking contact with a child.

 The Divorce Act does not indicate specific factors that should be considered in determining whether to grant leave to bring a contact order.
 In particular, there is no express direction for the court to consider the significance of the relationship with the grandparents before granting leave.
 Given the newness of the Divorce Act provisions, it remains to be seen exactly how courts will weight that or other factors in deciding leave applications.